orangedaisy/bshowco/_posts/2021-07-02-redesigning-legacy-ui.md

 own crude activity logs, so I saw this as an opportunity to improve on our previous attempts now that it would play a much larger role.

-{% include figure.html src='/assets/images/redesigning_legacy_ui/activity.png'
+{% include "figure" src:'/assets/images/redesigning_legacy_ui/activity.png'
-alt='' caption='Improved Activity Log' %}
+alt:'' caption:'Improved Activity Log' %}

 During my initial research, I discovered that we didn’t have a way to show a user how a particular *Project* might relate to its child *Quotes* or *Orders.*